Diffusion-Model-Leiden/awesome-diffusion-models-for-tabular-data/README.md

 ### 🤝 Suggest Papers
 Thank you for your interest in contributing to this list! 🎉 <br>
-We welcome high-quality papers that add value to the community.

-To recommend papers, please ensure that:
 We appreciate any efforts to recommend papers, please ensure that:
 - Their topics are closely related to **diffusion models for tabular data**.
 - The papers focus on methodology.